j-princi3/Blogging_Website/README.md

-# 📝 Modern Next.js Blogging Website
+# 📝 Next.js Blogging Website

 A sleek, performant blogging platform built with Next.js 15, TypeScript, and Tailwind CSS.
 Fully responsive, SEO-optimized, and designed for an exceptional reading experience using a headless WordPress backend.